 The Washington Supreme Court and Lawyer Discipline

 The Washington Supreme Court has exclusive responsibility in Washington state to administer the lawyer discipline and disability system and to maintain appropriate standards of professional conduct.
-The Supreme Court delegates authority for the operation of that system to the Washington State Bar Association through the Office of Disciplinary Counsel and the Washington Supreme Court's Disciplinary Board and hearing officers.
+The Supreme Court delegates authority for the operation of that system to the Washington State Bar Association's Office of Disciplinary Counsel, the Disciplinary Board, and hearing officers.
 Only the Supreme Court can suspend or disbar a lawyer.
 All lawyers admitted to practice law in Washington are subject to lawyer discipline.